 Check out what some of my friends have been up to

-- 1 C Coconut Milk (Or Milk of your choice)
+- 1 cup coconut milk (Or milk of your choice)

 - Ice cubes

-In a blender mix the milk, protein powder, and banana together.
+- In a blender mix the milk, protein powder, and banana together.
 Blend until smooth.
-Divine into three servings.
+Divide into three servings.